francisco2442/Forecasting_Credit_Card_Defaults/README.md

 3. Consider strengthening credit checks and approval for customers with a higher probability of default.

 ## Summary of Insights
-This list does not include all variables that were used in the model.
-### Limit Balance
-The amount of credit in New Taiwan Dollars (including individual and family / supplementary credit.

 ## Metrics